gibffe/hazelcast-fringe/README.md

 hazelcast-fringe
 ================

-Java method level annotations enabling partition-affinity execution on top of hazelcast grid and spring framework.
+- Java method level annotations enabling partition-affinity execution on top of hazelcast grid and spring framework.
+- Simple event bus on top of Hazelcast, capable of partition-aware event routing and broadcasting to all members

 Examples:
 ---------